VR-25/acc/README.md

 ### Notes

-- Steps `2` and `3` are optional because there are default settings.
+Steps `2` and `3` are optional because there are default settings.
 For details, refer to the `DEFAULT CONFIGURATION` section below.
 Users are encouraged to try step `2` - to familiarize themselves with the available options.

-- Settings can be overwhelming.
+Settings can be overwhelming.
 Start with what you understand.
 The default configuration has you covered.
 Don't ever feel like you have to configure everything.
 You probably shouldn't anyway - unless you really know what you're doing.

-- Uninstall: run `acc --uninstall` or flash\* `/sdcard/Download/acc/acc-uninstaller.zip`.
+Uninstall: run `acc --uninstall` or flash\* `/sdcard/Download/acc/acc-uninstaller.zip`.

-\* If you're going to flash from recovery, mount system first.
-Otherwise, recovery will throw error 255.

-ACC runs in recovery environments as well.
+ACC runs in some recovery environments as well.
 Unless the zip is flashed again, manual initialization is required.
 The initialization command is `/data/adb/acc/service.sh`.

 ---